DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "What?"

-"Well, having girl like Rinne sleeping so close.
+"Well, having a girl like Rinne sleeping so close.
-In the true world I was living in man's dormitory and I've been always sharing double room with Ashlan.
+In the true world I was living in the men's dormitory and I've been always sharing a double room with Ashlan.
-Saki and Jeanne were staying at completely different place: woman's dormitory."
+Saki and Jeanne were staying at completely different place: the women's dormitory."

 "..."

-Rinne titled her head with curious look on her face.
+Rinne titled her head with a curious look on her face.

 "Does Kai like Ashlan?" _TL Note:_ LOL I'm ded

+_ED Note:_ Not to mention that I was never expecting a confession from Rinne on the bed.
+Way to go!
+Score a home run right now, Rinne!

-"...No, I didn't mean that, just there we had strict rules on gender segregation."
+"...No, I didn't mean it like that, there were just strict rules on gender segregation."

 "Why?"

 "This is going to be a rather philosophical discussion so let's have it at another time.
 Anyway, the reason why I'm hesitant about sleeping with you, Rinne, is not because I dislike the idea.
 I'm just not used to it.
-Even you, Rinne, first time you came to human city, you wasn't used to it, right?"
+Even you, Rinne, first time you came to the human city, you weren't used to it, right?"

 "...Yup."

-"Did you understand it?"
+"Do you understand now?"

 "Understood."

 Seeing Rinne so quickly agreeing was almost anti-climatic.

-This reply of her brought only a brief moment of relief to him.
+This reply of her brought him only a brief moment of relief.

 "Then I'm going to give Kai training."